Shieldowskyy/PiozaLauncher/README.md

 Launcher works well under proton: **ShieldRunner** and **FlipFlop** tested on Fedora 40 via Bottles and also Lutris!

 # Opening project in Unreal Engine
-PiozaGameLauncher is built on Unreal Engine.
+Pioza Launcher is built on Unreal Engine.
 It was easier for me to write something in Unreal Blueprints for simpler prototyping, but i have plans to rewrite some elements in C++ in future.
 ## Engine
 To run this project, you have to install Unreal Engine 5.5 on your machine!
 Also you might need Visual Studio with configured Unreal Engine components to compile all plugins and C++ code!
 ## Plugins